cloud-on-prem/iam-capable/README.md

 ## Usage

-0. Download the binary for your OS from the [releases](/releases) page.
+0. Download the binary for your OS from the [releases](/releases) page (MacOs and MacOs-x86, other users will need to build it from source).

 1. Ensure the shell is configured to use AWS Credentials.
 Follow the [instructions here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) to set it up.